-This second version of the handbook refines the collection of ideas, recommendations and support documents collected through efforts executed with the efforts of UA undergraduate students with Wildcat School.
+This version of the handbook refines ideas, recommendations and support documents collected through the efforts of UA undergraduate students with Wildcat School.
 As it is introduced at your school the outreach office would love to have feedback on how to improve on the product.
 Ultimately, I wish to help schools be better prepared to host college volunteers as this becomes a growing trend in cities that house our great American universities.
 I welcome all advice and am glad to incorporate ideas that will make this work better.